oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/N-BodyMethods/Nbody/README.md

 ## Key Implementation Details
 The basic SYCL* compliant implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.

+## Build the `Nbody` Program for CPU and GPU

-## Set Environment Variables
+### Setting Environment Variables
-When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.
+This practice ensures your compiler, libraries, and tools are ready for development.

-## Build the `Nbody` Program for CPU and GPU
-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
+> - For private installations: `. ~/intel/oneapi/setvars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
 > Windows*:
 > - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
+> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
+> Microsoft Visual Studio:
+> - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
+This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
+>
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>

 ### Include Files
 The include folder is at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.
 You might need to use some of the resources from this location to build the sample.